redooor/redminportal/README.md

             }
         },

-7. Due to the use of getID3 package, we need to set the minimum-stability to "dev" but prefer-stable to "true".
+6. Due to the use of getID3 package, we need to set the minimum-stability to "dev" but prefer-stable to "true".
 Like this:

         "minimum-stability": "dev",
         "prefer-stable": true

-8. Then cd to [root]'s folder and run:
+7. Then cd to [root]'s folder and run:

     `composer update --prefer-dist -vvv --profile`

-9. Now, edit your [root]\config\app.php providers and alias array like this:
+8. Now, edit your [root]\config\app.php providers and alias array like this:

         'providers' => array(
             'Illuminate\Foundation\Providers\ArtisanServiceProvider',
             ... omitted ...

-            // Add these 2 lines
+            // Add this line
             'Redooor\Redminportal\RedminportalServiceProvider',
-            'Illuminate\Html\HtmlServiceProvider'
         ),

-        'aliases' => [
-            ... omitted ...

-            // Add these 2 lines
-            'Form'=> 'Illuminate\Html\FormFacade',
-            'HTML'=> 'Illuminate\Html\HtmlFacade',

-        ],

-10. Run the following commands in a terminal to perform database migration for Redminportal inside the [root] folder:
+9. Run the following commands in a terminal to perform database migration for Redminportal inside the [root] folder:

         ?> php artisan vendor:publish --provider="Redooor\Redminportal\RedminportalServiceProvider" --tag="migrations" --force
         ?> php artisan migrate --path=/database/migrations/vendor/redooor/redminportal

     **NOTE: using --force will overwrite existing files**

-11. Run the following in a terminal to seed the database with initial admin username and password:
+10. Run the following in a terminal to seed the database with initial admin username and password:

         ?> php artisan db:seed --class="RedminSeeder"

         Username/password: admin@admin.com/admin

-12. Publish package assets by running this in a terminal:
+11. Publish package assets by running this in a terminal:

         ?> php artisan vendor:publish --provider="Redooor\Redminportal\RedminportalServiceProvider" --tag="public" --force

     **NOTE: using --force will overwrite existing files**

-13. Publish package config by running this in a terminal:
+12. Publish package config by running this in a terminal:

         ?> php artisan vendor:publish --provider="Redooor\Redminportal\RedminportalServiceProvider" --tag="config" --force